Breast Cancer

 Background

-Breast cancer is one of the most commonly diagnosed cancers in women, but accounts for less than 1% of cancer cases in men worldwide.
-Although there is strong evidence linking many lifestyle and environmental risk factors to female breast cancer, such as exposure to estrogen (e.g. hormone therapy, early menarche, late menopause, few pregnancies), obesity and physical inactivity, and alcohol consumption, much less is known about potential occupational risk factors.
+Breast cancer is the most commonly diagnosed cancer in women, but accounts for less than 1% of cancer cases in men worldwide [1].
+There is strong evidence linking female breast cancer to estrogen (e.g. hormone therapy, early menarche, late menopause, few pregnancies), obesity and physical inactivity, and alcohol consumption, but much less is known about potential occupational risk factors.
 Research on potential occupational risk factors for breast cancer has generally focused on exposure to some organic solvents and pesticides, polychlorinated biphenyls (PCBs), and shift work.
 Endocrine disrupting agents are suspected due to the role of hormones in breast cancer.
 Most evidence regarding breast cancer risk factors is based on female breast cancer due to the rarity of the disease among males.
-There have been few studies of occupational risk factors for male breast cancer and results have been somewhat inconsistent, but workplace exposures could impact both women and men.
+There have been few studies of occupational risk factors for male breast cancer and results have been somewhat inconsistent, but insights regarding occupational risk factors could impact both women and men.

 Known occupational risk factors